-critical.
-2 This is because symbolic calling context may not represent all feasible calling context of f due to the limitation of symbolic execution for complex C code (e.g. pointer operations, loops and/or external binary libraries).
-Thus, if a symbolic calling context becomes more strong by adding (i.e. via logical \land) symbolic execution paths of more predecessor functions of f, the context easily becomes unsatisfiable.
+$^1$ Generated symbolic calling context may not represent all feasible calling context of f due to the limitation of symbolic execution.
+Thus, a symbolic calling context becomes more difficult to satisfy by adding symbolic execution paths of more predecessor functions of f (i.e., via logical $\wedge$ .
 See Sect.
-3.5 for more detail.
+3.5).